 If no staff is available to help find a site, find an unoccupied site that has no camping receipt posted at the site.
 Pay for camping by self-registration.
-The closest store is in Black Point enroute to Powell River approximately 6 km away.
-Campsite reservations are accepted and first-come, first-served sites are also available.
+The closest store is in Black Point enroute to Powell River approximately 6km away.

 Bicycles must keep to roadways.
 There are no specific bicycle trails.
 Bicycle helmets are mandatory in British Columbia.

-Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within Saltery Bay Provincial Park.
+Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within Saltery Bay Park.
 E-bikes are restricted to park roads and areas where motorized use is permitted.
 The only exception to this policy will be for authorized and identified trail maintenance bikes conducting work on behalf of BC Parks.